AustL/PygameWidgets/README.md

 A helper module for common widgets that may be required in developing applications with Pygame.
 It supports fully customisable buttons, collections of buttons, textboxes and sliders.
+If there are any widgets that you would like to see added, please create an issue!

 ## Prerequisites